Dog Trainer: Certodog HIK-

 © Andrea Dannegger 2016

-Having experienced with Lily the usual dog training courses offered outdoors in wind, rain, snow as well as in the heat and humidity of summer, she envisioned providing a safer, more comfortable environment for year-
+Having experienced with Lily the usual dog training courses offered outdoors in wind, rain, snow as well as in the heat and humidity of summer, I envisioned providing a safer, more comfortable environment for year-